Course Material Requisitions (CMR) Guide for Department Admins

 - Desk copies must be picked up from the Bookstore Liaison's Office.
 We cannot ship books through inter-office mail, or through any other methods.

 When ready click “Mark as Reviewed” button (Figure: 10b).
 The adoption is now submitted.

 If a course does not require any course materials, make sure no books are listed on the adoption list on the right of the screen.
 Next simply click the “Review With No Books” button located on the upper right portion of the screen (Figure: 10).

 You will be prompted to with a pop-up window.
 Enter the enrollment cap (if know) and indicate any pertinent information in the “note” section (Figure: 9a).
 When ready click “Mark as Reviewed” button (Figure: 9b).
 The adoption is now submitted.

 If you need to make edits to any submitted course information simply click "Let All Make Edits" located on the upper right portion of the screen (Figure: 11).

 If a course is listed more than once, or if the course is not being offered, click the “Mark As: Duplicate/Not Offered” button located to the top right of the screen (Figure: 12).
 You will be prompted with a pop-up window (Figure: 13).

 Enter a brief reason for why the course/sections needs to be removed, and click the "continue" button located.
 Please note that once completed, you will no longer be able to make changes for that course or section.
 If you find that you are in this section by error, simply close the pop-up window.

-If you are having difficulties understanding the new Course Material Requisition system, or if the program is not functioning properly please email the Provost's Liaison's Office at email@example.com.
+If you are having difficulties understanding the Course Material Requisition system, or if the program is not functioning properly please email the FSA Bookstore Liaison Faculty Student Advocate's Office at email@example.com.